jro31/jethro-codes/_articles/projects/jethro-codes.md

 Before I get onto the technical part of this app, a quick word about styling.

 This app may look like it was cobbled together with a bunch of random components that don’t have any relation to each other.
-And that’s because... well that’s exactly what it is.
+And that’s because... well it was.

 Up to this point, every app I'd ever made I'd done the styling myself.
 And although I enjoy and I'm very good at styling, it's such a time consuming process, tweaking every element for various devices and screen sizes.

-I just want a place where I can write about code, and in all truth, so long as it doesn't look completely atrocious, I'm not too concerned with how it looks.
+I just wanted a place where I can write about code, and in all truth, so long as it doesn't look completely atrocious, I'm not too concerned with how it looks.

 So while I have done some minor customisation, this app is largely made up of [Tailwind UI](https://tailwindui.com/) components.